-Although pollen rank among the most resistant groups of palynomorphs (Traverse, 1994), there is evidence that pollen grains are degraded relatively rapidly (< 10 kyr) in the presence of diffusively introduced oxygen (e.g. Keil et al., 1994).
+Although pollen rank among the most resistant groups of palynomorphs (Traverse, 1994), there is evidence that pollen grains degrade relatively rapidly (< 10 kyr) in the presence of diffusively introduced oxygen (e.g., Keil et al., 1994).
 This may perhaps explain why absolute pollen and spores concentrations are higher in the black shales, deposited under anoxic conditions.
-This contrasts with the organic lean marls
+This contrasts with the organic-poor marls and limestones deposited during phases in which pore waters of surface sediments contained relatively high concentrations of oxygen, explaining the low absolute pollen and spores concentrations.